-We are responding to Questions #5, 5.1 and 5.3 here as they are interrelated with Question #2.1.
-As we noted above, we believe there are improvements needed in each of the pillars and the improvements certainly need to be done in a coordinated manner.
+As we note above, we believe there are improvements needed in each of the pillars and the improvements certainly need to be done in a coordinated manner.
 As we note above, we believe the greatest improvements are needed in the corporate governance pillar and in supervision of audit. (i.e., Question #5).
-As it relates to at what level action is needed (i.e., Question #5.2), we believe that auditors should take action to improve their work, but as we note above, without action by management, audit supervisors and individual members states there will be no overall improvement by auditors because of the inherent conflicts of interest.
+As it relates to at what level action is needed (i.e., Question #5.2), we believe that auditors should take action to improve their work, but as we note above, without action by management, audit supervisors and individual member states there will be no overall improvement by auditors because of the inherent conflicts of interest.
 That said, we don't believe - without action at the EU level - there will be improvement by management, audit supervisors or the member states in their responsibilities.
 They need to be compelled to act.
-Our responses to the questions in Parts II-V provide more specifics to the improvements needed, but our most significant improvements - in order of priority - needed are as follows:
+Our responses to the questions in Parts II-V of the Consultation provide more specifics (See also Appendix A) to the improvements needed, but our most significant improvements - in order of priority - needed are as follows:

-Implement Management Certifications, Supported by Audits, of Internal Controls Over Financial Reporting

-As we note in Part II, we have found that the implementation of management certifications supported by auditor attestations on internal controls over financial reporting (ICFR) have had significant impacts on the behaviour and accountability of management in the execution of their responsibilities and their allocation of resources to financial reporting.
+1) Implement Management Certifications, Supported by Audits, of Internal Controls Over Financial Reporting - As we note in Part II of the Consultation, we have found that the implementation of management certifications supported by auditor attestations on internal controls over financial reporting (ICFR) have had significant impacts on the behaviour and accountability of management in the execution of their responsibilities and their allocation of resources to financial reporting.
 As a result, such measures have enhanced the quality of corporate reporting.
 We believe this is a necessary improvement that the EU should implement.
 Investors are willing to pay the cost of such certifications and attestations.
-We explain there that the cost/benefit analysis on ICFR certifications and attestations include the direct cost of performing the work without recognizing the benefit of improved financial reporting to investors and the lower cost of capital.
+We explain there that the cost/benefit analysis on ICFR certifications and attestations include the direct cost of performing the work without recognizing the benefit of improved financial reporting and the lower cost of capital to investors.
 We draw special attention to Appendix B where we discuss the appropriate - investor focused - cost-benefit analysis that needs to be deployed in assessing the implementation of ICFR certifications and attestations.